woile/decli/README.rst

 About
 =====

-Decli is minimal wrapper around **argparse**..
+Decli is minimal wrapper around **argparse**.

+It's useful when writing big applications that have many arguments and subcommands, this way it'll be more clear.

 It's a minimal library to rapidly create an interface separated from your app.

 It's possible to use any argument from **argparse** and it works really well with it.

-Forget about copy pasting the argparse function, if you are lazy like me, this library should be really handy!
+Forget about copy pasting the argparse functions, if you are lazy like me, this library should be really handy!

 Many cases were tested, but it's possible that not everything was covered, so if you find anything, please report it.